mikeotoole/guides/protocol/README.md

 Added the following to the ``~/.gitconfig`` file.

     [alias]
+      co = checkout
       st = status
+      aa = add --all
       pr = pull-request
       create-branch = !sh -c 'git push origin HEAD:refs/heads/$1 && git fetch origin && git branch --track $1 origin/$1 && cd . && git checkout $1' -
       merge-branch = !git checkout master && git merge @{-1}
       delete-branch = !sh -c 'git push origin :refs/heads/$1 && git remote prune origin && git branch -D $1' -
       rebase-origin = !git fetch origin && git rebase origin/master
-      irebase-origin = !git fetch origin && git rebase -i origin/master
+      irebase-origin = !git fetch origin && git rebase -i origin/master force-push-branch = !git push -f origin HEAD hard-reset-branch = !sh -c 'git fetch origin && branch=$(git symbolic-ref --short HEAD) && git reset --hard origin/"$branch"' -

 Write a feature
 ---------------

-Create a local feature branch based off master.
+Create a local feature branch based off master:

+    git co master
-    git create-branch <your-initials>-<feature>-<JIRA-id (just number)>
+    git create-branch <your-initials>_<JIRA-ID>_<feature>

-Prefix the branch name with your initials and postfix with JIRA ticket number.
+Prefix the branch name with your initials and JIRA ticket number.

 Here is an example branch name:

-    mo-awesome-feature-123
+    mpo_PRJ123_awesome_feature

+If you are the only one working in the branch then you should follow a rebaise and force push workflow.
+If you are working with someone else in the branch make sure you communicate before any rebaising and force pushes.

-Rebase frequently to incorporate upstream changes and resolve conflicts as needed.
+Rebase frequently to incorporate upstream changes and resolve conflicts as needed:

     git rebase-origin

+Force push any rebaised changes:

+    git force-push-branch

+If you are working with someone else and have to pull a forced pushed branch you can overwrite your branch with this.

+IMPORTANT: This will overwrite any changes not pushed.

+    git hard-reset-branch

 Commit changes regularly.

     git st
-    git commit -av
+    git aa # add all changes. or
+    git add <file> # add single file git commit -v # Use -v to show diff for help remembering everything changed.

 Write a [good commit message](http://goo.gl/w11us).
 Example format:

-    Present-tense summary under 50 characters.
-Add JIRA ticket number at end of summary.
+    [JIRA-ID] Present-tense summary under 50 characters.

     * More information about commit (under 72 characters).
     * More information about commit (under 72 characters).

 Here is an example commit message:

-    Allow users to sign in with username.
-BVR-123
+    [BVR-123] Allow users to sign in with username.

 When feature is complete make sure all tests and reports pass.

     rake reports:all

-Push your branch.
+Rebase interactively.
+Squash commits like "Fix whitespace" into one or a small number of valuable commit(s).
+Edit commit messages to reveal intent.

+    irebase-origin

+Force push to origin:

-    git push
+    git force-push-branch

 Submit a [GitHub pull request](http://goo.gl/Kmdee).